What is POD? Print On Demand DropShipping explained

 Product costs can be high

-Let’s start with the elephant in the room first, shall we?
+Let’s start with the biggest issue first, shall we?
 If your product costs are high, the profit you make on each item may end up being lower.
 They may have to be in order to keep the finished product price low enough to encourage customers to actually make sales.
 Not only have you got to consider the price of each item before you print on it, you’ll need to pay the cost of printing – which might mean your customers decide to buy something else, rather than your product.
 If you’re producing different items with the same designs, you can shop around for the best price on each item, but bear in mind that this could end up being time consuming.
 If you’re taking into account and charging the business for your time creating the designs, that’s an additional cost to be factored in too.
 Adding all these costs up could mean that ultimately, it isn’t a sustainable way to scale your business.

 Shipping can be expensive